developersCradle/eclipse-tool-class/README.md

 ![Devtools Pro](devtoolsChrome.JPG)

-All course material from **Devtools Pro: The Basics of Chrome Developer Tools** by Rocco Balsamo and if wan't to keep going he has also paid course for even better/deepper knowledge
+All course material from **Devtools Pro: The Basics of Chrome Developer Tools** by Rocco Balsamo and if want to keep going he has also paid course for even better/deeper knowledge

 If the content sparked :fire: your interest, please consider buying the course and start learning :book: